 “An internship is an important key to linking academic theory to your career objectives.”

-The Internship program at Muskegon Community College is an academic program in which classroom study is combined with career related work experience.
-These real world opportunities are with business, industry, and health care organizations to mention a few.
+The Internship Program at Muskegon Community College is an academic program in which classroom study is combined with career related work experience.
+These real world opportunities are with business, industry, education, and health care organizations.
 Students who participate must meet the eligibility requirements determined by faculty within their chosen discipline of study.
 Internship students earn academic credit and learn to apply classroom skills while establishing professional contacts with employer on the job.

 Internships are all about getting relevant work experience, networking with people, putting theory into practice, and gaining an understanding of what employers look for in terms of soft and hard skills.